joachim-gassen/botex/README.md

     openai_api_key = "your OpenAI api key"
 )
 ```

 After the bots have completed their runs, you should have their response data stored in your oTree database just as it is the case for human participants.
-If you are interested in exploring the botex data itself, we recommend that you take a look at our botex case study.
+If you are interested in exploring the botex data itself, which is stored in the sqlite3 file that you provided, we recommend that you take a look at our botex case study.

 ## Use of local LLMs